Welcome to Captain's Dinner

 On May 19, 1884, the yacht Mignonette set sail from England on what should have been an uneventful voyage.
 When their vessel sank in the Atlantic, Captain Thomas Dudley and his crew found themselves adrift in a tiny lifeboat.
 As days turned to weeks, they faced an unthinkable choice: starve to death or resort to cannibalism.
 Their decision to sacrifice the youngest among them (17-year-old cabin boy Richard Parker) ignited a firestorm of controversy upon their rescue.
 Instead of being hailed as survivors, Dudley and his crew found themselves at the center of a landmark murder trial that would transform law and ethics forever.

-Captain’s Dinner doesn’t hit shelves until November 18, but luckily for you, the fun is getting started this summer.
-Here at The Captain’s Dinner Official Substack, we’ll be serializing this harrowing true story in four parts while simultaneously creating an immersive world around the Mignonette case that’s equal parts historical deep dive and cultural conversation starter.
-Each edition of The Captain’s Dinner Official Substack will deliver a fresh course: from the unfolding narrative of survival and justice to unearthed Victorian court transcripts, from interviews with entertainment luminaries on fictional cannibalism to survival experts’ tips on not becoming someone’s lunch, we’re building a community where the serious meets the darkly fascinating.
+Each edition of The Captain’s Dinner Official Substack delivers a fresh course: from the complete narrative of survival and justice to unearthed Victorian court transcripts, from interviews with entertainment luminaries on fictional cannibalism to survival experts’ tips on not becoming someone’s lunch, we’re building a community where the serious meets the darkly fascinating.
 Come for the landmark case, but stay to satisfy your darkest curiosities about survival, justice, and what human desperation truly tastes like.

 Behind the scenes, there are two of us rigging the sails of this ‘Stack: author Adam Cohen and me, editor Adrienne Westenfeld.